 You should clean the fan blades every two to three months to prevent recurring noise.

 Fan blades are magnets for dust, grime, and anything else they latch onto during their spinning travels.
-In other words, make it a regular to clean those fan blades as dirty blades throw off the balance of the appliance, resulting in that tell-tale squeak.
+In other words, regular cleaning of those fan blades helps, as dirty blades throw off the balance of the appliance, resulting in that tell-tale squeak.
 Take a microfiber cloth and a cleaning solution recommended by the manufacturer, and give the blades a thorough cleaning.
+If you still notice visible dust or humming noise, use a damp cloth to give the blades an extra wipe-down.
 In most cases, this will fix the issue.

 Restoring balance is the name of the game here, and if cleaning the blades didn’t work, tighten all of the screws that attach these blades to the ceiling fan mount and other components.
 Go in with your preferred screwdriver and tighten until you notice that the blades start spinning in a more recognizable and even pattern.
 While you are up there, examine the blades for warping and other types of damage, as this also impacts balance and increases unwanted noise during use.